embrace-io/embrace-docs/docs/unity/integration/crash-report.md

 ## Triggering a Crash

 Now we're ready to trigger a crash.
-You can trigger a crash organically, or you can use Embrace's test crash function that you can call from anywhere in your application.
+You can trigger a crash organically, or you can use Embrace's test crash function that you can call from anywhere in your application (iOS only).

 ```cs
 Embrace.Instance.Crash();
 ```

 :::warning Important
-This function will crash your app so only use it for testing purposes.
+This function will crash your app so only use it for testing purposes (iOS only).
 :::

 Remember that Embrace sessions only upload on subsequent launches after crashes have occurred.